 For the next three months, the regiment fought as a component of the British 8th Army, contending with the challenging topography and cunning defensive strategies like bridge demolitions, employed by the retreating German soldiers.

-In December 1943, however, the nature of the conflict changed, as the Germans attempted to contain the Allies as far south as possible.
+However, in December 1943, the Germans altered their strategy, endeavoring to restrain the Allies’ progress as far south as possible.

-From then until March 1945, the Carleton and York Regiment was engaged in a serious of intense and costly battles, including Ortona, the Gothic Line, and the Liri Valley.
+Between that time and March 1945, the Carleton and York Regiment engaged in a series of fierce and costly battles, including those at Ortona, the Gothic Line, and the Liri Valley.

-In April 1945, it participated in a brief campaign against the Germans in Holland, before the final German surrender.
+In April 1945, the regiment took part in a short-lived campaign against the Germans in Holland, which was followed by the final German surrender.

-After returning to Canada, it was reverted to a militia unit and, in 1954, it was combined with the New Brunswick Scottish Regiment to create First Battalion, The Royal New Brunswick Regiment (Carleton and York).
+Post-war, the regiment was demobilized and returned to its status as a militia unit.
+In 1954, it was amalgamated with the New Brunswick Scottish Regiment to form the First Battalion, The Royal New Brunswick Regiment (Carleton and York).